alejandro-ao/ask-multiple-pdfs/readme.md

 ## Dependencies and Installation
 ----------------------------
-To install the MultiPDF Chat App, please follow these steps:
+To install 'CIxD Aipowered Studying System', please follow these steps:

 1. Clone the repository to your local machine.